Venice Travel Information

 The official language of Italy is Italian.
 English is understood in the larger cities but not in the more remote parts of the country.

-Tipping is customary in Italy and 10 to 15 percent of the bill is acceptable in restaurants (unless, as is increasingly the case, a 15 percent service charge has already been added to the bill).
+Tipping is customary in Italy and 10 to 15 percent of the bill is acceptable in restaurants, unless a 15 percent service charge has already been added to the bill.
 Hotels add a service charge of 15 to 18 percent, but it is customary to tip the service staff extra.
-Italians rarely tip taxi drivers, but a 5 to 10 percent tip is always appreciated.
+Italians rarely tip taxi drivers but a 5 to 10 percent tip is always appreciated.

-Tourists in Italy should be vigilant to ensure their safety in public places and tourist sites as the Italian Government has warned that the risk of international terrorist attacks has increased.
-Domestic terrorism continues, but targets are usually Italian authorities; however, there is a possibility of being caught up in attacks.
-Tourists are vulnerable to pickpocketing and muggings in the bigger cities, particularly on public transport, in crowded areas and around tourist sites, and should exercise caution when carrying large amounts of cash and valuables.
-Make intelligent use of hotel safes and split valuables between people, bags and pockets to limit the damage if you are pickpocketted.
-Be particularly careful on bus 64 to St Peter's Square and around the main train station, Termini.
+Tourists are vulnerable to pickpocketing in the bigger cities, particularly on public transport, in crowded areas and around tourist sites.
+It's advisable to be careful when carrying large amounts of cash and valuables.
+Be particularly careful around the main train station, Termini.
 Visitors should be wary of groups of children, some of whom will distract attention while the others try to steal what they can.
 Strikes by transport workers take place regularly throughout Italy and delays are possible.
-Anti-austerity strikes have also become common and travellers are advised to avoid these mass gatherings which can degenerate into violence.

-In Italy, it is an offence to sit on steps and in courtyards near public buildings, including the main churches in Florence; eating and drinking in the vicinity should also be avoided.
+In Italy, it's an offence to sit on steps and in courtyards near public buildings, including the main churches in Florence; eating and drinking in the vicinity should also be avoided.
 Shorts, vests or any other immodest clothing should not be worn inside churches.

 Italians can be very formal and old fashioned, but are also warm and welcoming.
-Face to face communication is best, and often a third party introduction can speed initial negotiations.
-Business attire is formal and very stylish, and handshakes are the norm.
-First impressions count for a lot in Italy.
-Expect plenty of gesticulating and interruptions, or people talking over each other.
+Face to face communication is best and often a third party introduction can speed initial negotiations.
+Business attire is formal and stylish, and handshakes are the norm with first impressions counting a lot in Italy.
+Expect plenty of gesticulating, interruptions or people talking over each other.
 Business cards are used.
 Unfortunately the bureaucracy in Italy can slow down deal-making.
 Business hours are usually 9am to 5pm Monday to Friday, but can vary according to season and region.

 Become our Venice Travel Expert